Hotmoka/hotmoka/README.md

 the methods of Hotmoka nodes that start a transaction require to specify a payer for that transaction.
 Such a payer is required to be an instance of `ExternallyOwnedAccount`, or an exception will be thrown.
-In our previous examples, we have used, as payer, an account created by the `Moka create-account` command, that is an instance of `io.takamaka.code.lang.ExternallyOwnedAccount`.
+In our previous examples, we have used, as payer, an account created by the `moka create-account` command, that is an instance of `io.takamaka.code.lang.ExternallyOwnedAccount`.
 `ExternallyOwnedAccount`s have a private field `nonce` that can be accessed through the public `@View` method `nonce()`: it yields a `BigInteger`